GekkeTovie/toviesnotes/src/site/notes/Projects/OS/Rice/SwayNC Tovie Edition.md

 ## Chapter II — Forging the Sixth Sigil (Workspaces for 3 Screens) 🗿

 Two monitors are civilized.
 Three are **mythic**.
-I etched a sixth workspace into Waybar so each screen could claim its own altar. 🖥️🖥️🖥️
+I etched a sixth workspace into Waybar so each screen could claim its own altars. 🖥️🖥️🖥️